williamrhayes/SalesTaxWebScraper/README.md

 security and privacy.
 A website's permissions for web-scraping can be found by going to the website's /robots.txt page

-(ex. rwandadeluxecoffee.com/robots.txt).
+(ex. rwandadeluxecoffee.com/robots.txt),

+or by using my URL checking program,

+Quickcheck.ipynb

+to see what data you can get from a URL.

-Therefore, I searched for and eventually came across two useful websites:
+I eventually came across two useful websites:

 http://www.sale-tax.com/ - US Sales tax information for each state and,